SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 * Location e.g. Australia East
 * Service type e.g. Azure App Service

-**Note:** You can also 'filter by' any of these things to give you a narrowed down view
+**Note:** You can also 'filter by' any of these things to give you a narrowed down view.

 ### Analysing the expenditure - Finding the big dogs 🐶